What Limitations Does a Last Will & Testament Have?

 If you currently have a testamentary trust that you’d like to change, you need to revoke your current will and create a new one.
 Then, you must make sure the trust is properly set up and funded.
 Consult with our firm today to learn more about this estate planning option.

-Naming an Executor
+Naming an Executor in Your Last Will

 You will need to name an executor in your last will and testament.
 This person will administer your estate and distribute the property after you pass away.
 Additionally, your Long Island wills lawyer might suggest that you add a second executor as a backup.
 That person can then probate the will if the first person is not available.
 You have the freedom to choose who you want, as long as the person is 18 years of age, of sound mind, and has no felony convictions.
 It’s also wise to choose someone who lives nearby, so they will be on hand when the time comes.

-Storing Your Will
+Storing Your Will Safely

 The executor of your estate needs the original copy of your will to initiate probate proceedings.
 Thus, you need to store your last will and testament in a safe place.
-Some people choose a safe deposit box at the bank due to the security.
+Some people choose a safe deposit box at the bank due to security.
 However, it will take your loved ones time to access it after you pass away.
 You can also store it with your wills lawyer for safekeeping.
 Talk to your attorney about your options so you can keep your will in a safe and secure place until your loved ones need to access it.
 After choosing a storage location, let your family know so they can access it after you pass away.

-What are the Benefits of Creating a Will?
+What Are the Benefits of Creating a Will?

 Here are some key benefits of creating a will: